freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/import.md

 - applies VPE material intent onto those templates
 - restores transmission, mask packing, decals, and renderer-specific state
 - repacks RGB normal maps into the layout HDRP expects
+- resolves `vpe.metal` and `vpe.rubber` by cloning player-shipped measured-material templates, falling back to their carried `vpe.lit` payload when a template is unavailable

 The important performance optimization here is that normal repack uses a GPU path via `VpePackNormalForHdrp.shader`, with a CPU fallback only if that path fails.